andreassch/RPGAssistant/README.md

 ## Compilation

-1. Select for which roleplaying system you want to build in config.h.
+1. Select in `rpgassistant.pro` for which roleplaying system you want to build.

 2. Build the program.

       a.
 The preferred way is by using QtCreator.
-Just open rpgassistant.pro and click on build.
+Just open `rpgassistant.pro` and click on build.

       b.
 You can also configure and compile on the command line with the following steps: